rbunpat/CV-JS/README.md

 - [x] Tells you server info
 - [x] Tells you the api url
 # Usage
+Put your token and stuff in the config.json file.\
-Add commands in /commands.
+Add commands in /commands.\
-Run deploy-commands.js when adding new commands.
+Run deploy-commands.js when adding new commands.\
 Run index.js to startup bot.
 # Note
 This discord bot will be mostly useless to you, trust me.